-- There are local anesthetics injected around the incisions and into the knee joint at the time of surgery.
-This will wear off in 8 hours or so and it is common to have more pain for the first couple days after surgery while the swelling peaks. - Most patients are given a narcotic pain medicine Norco (Hydrocodone) to take for a few days after surgery.
+- There is a local anesthetic injected around the incisions at the time of surgery.
+This numbing effect will wear off in 8 hours or so and it is common to have more pain for the first couple days after surgery while the swelling peaks. - Most patients are prescribed a pain medication (usually Norco or tramadol based on your medical history) to take for a few days after surgery.
 You may take this as needed per the instructions on the bottle. - Common side effects of the pain medication are nausea, drowsiness and constipation to decrease the side effects, take the medication with food.
-An over the counter stool softener may be taken to prevent constipation. - If you are having problems with nausea and vomiting, contact the office to possibly have your medication changed. - You may not drive while taking narcotic pain medicine. - If your pain is not controlled by the narcotic pain medication or you are looking for something less strong, you may take an over-the-counter anti-inflammatory such as ibuprofen or naproxen between doses or instead of narcotic medication. - Take one baby Aspirin 81mg daily for 14 days (2 weeks) to prevent blood clots starting the day after surgery, unless instructed otherwise or if you are on another blood thinner already. - Resume all home medications unless otherwise instructed.
+An over-the-counter stool softener may be taken to prevent constipation. - If you are having problems with nausea and vomiting, contact the office to possibly have your medication changed. - You may not drive while taking narcotic pain medicine. - If your pain is not controlled by the narcotic pain medication or you are looking for something less strong, you may take an over-the-counter anti-inflammatory such as ibuprofen or naproxen between doses or instead of narcotic medication. - Take one baby Aspirin 81mg daily for 14 days (2 weeks) to prevent blood clots starting the day after surgery, unless instructed otherwise or if you are on another blood thinner already. - Resume all home medications unless otherwise instructed.